gudzpoz/brocatel/docs/arch.md

   label = "chapter 1",
   -- [optional] The links to all labeled child arrays (indirect ones included). labels = { ["section 1"] = { 2, 2, 2 } },
+  -- [optional] Names of routine-local variables. routine = { "var1", "var2" },
+  -- [optional] The source code location of each member in this array.
+  -- Each element is a table with two keys: `line` and `column`.
+  -- An empty string means the source code location is the same as the previous one. debug = { "1:1", "", "2:1" },
 }
 ```